Lesson 12 is all about finding and selecting online collections of newspapers that you can access, browse and search.

 Check the dates of the newspapers that are available in their collection.
 Don't bother searching if the location is right but the dates don't fit and vice versa.

 There are specialty collections as well.
 For example African-American newspapers, Jewish newspapers, student newspapers, union newspapers, and even farming newspapers.

 There are a few subscription historic newspaper sites, such as Newspapers.com, Newspaper Archive, Genealogy Bank and British News Archive.
 How do you choose which ones to subscribe to?
 A lot of articles can be found in free collections, but their content is different than what is available from the pay sites.
 Here are a few criteria to consider:

 Collections Available - just as in Real Estate where the motto is "Location, location, location" - the motto for subscription newspaper research sites is "Database, database, database."
-I get asked all the time if someone should purchase a subscription to site A. I always ask them first - for the states, cities or areas that they are researching, as well as the dates that their ancestors lived there, does the site have a collection of newspapers available?
+I get asked all the time if someone should purchase a subscription to site A. I always ask them first - for the states, cities or areas that they are researching, as well as the dates that they are researching, does the site have a collection of newspapers available?
 All sites have a list of what newspapers and dates are in their collections.
 Check those out before you buy.

 Price and Billing Practices - some of the aforementioned sites are 4 times as expensive as others.
 Some have a monthly plan, some only bill annually.
 Some auto-renew and some do not.
 If you purchase a subscription it is incumbent on you to read the terms of the subscription as well as the fine print.
 As always with any purchase online - it is buyer-be AWARE.